 After operating for 61 years, the Bethany School closed at the end of the 1947-48 school year.
 In June of 1948 Bethany School District merged with Union District #6.

 The current Bethany school building was constructed by the Beaverton School District in 1970.
-Bethany will celebrate 50 years in the current location in 2020.
+Bethany celebrated 50 years in the current location in 2020.

 The bell is currently in the school lobby and the 5th graders ring it on the last day of school.